 Credit reports contain your credit history.
 Check your report for accuracy at all three credit bureaus for free.

 An investment in education is an investment in yourself and your future.
 Research and strategize the best ways to repay your loans to save yourself a lot of time and money.

 Unsustainable student loan debt can become a problem for individuals and families, but solutions exist to help struggling borrowers, such as the Income-Based Repayment, Pay As You Earn and Public Service Loan Forgiveness.
 Unfortunately, many eligible borrowers do not participate in these programs even though their loan payments could be reduced and/or forgiven.
-Take a moment to see if you quality.
+Take a moment to see if you qualify.

 One way to make loan payments manageable is to consolidate them into one monthly payment.
 Be sure to read the pros and cons to see if this option is best for you.
 You can also take a look at FASTChoice Repayment Essentials counseling – preparing for private loan repayment

 Be sure to avoid scams (4 ways to spot a Student Loan Scam) when exploring debt consolidation and student loan repayment plans.
 This article in Consumer Advisory also provides detailed red flags when looking into consolidation plans.
 If you come across a scam, submit a formal complaint to be sure it doesn’t happen to others.